semgrep/semgrep-docs/docs/semgrep-app/findings.md

 1. Click **Open** to see all open findings.
 2. After the findings are filtered, perform one of these steps:
     - Select all of the results by clicking on the header row checkbox.
+You can navigate to the next pages and add to the current selected items.
     - Select relevant findings one-by-one by clicking on their checkboxes individually.
 3. Click the **Triage** button.
 4. Click **Ignore**.